SymfonyCasts/api-platform/sfcasts/ep2-security/custom-validator.md

 The other class, which typically has the same name plus the word "Validator", is what will be called to do the actual *work* of validation.
-The validation system will pass us the `$value` that we're validation and then we can do whatever business logic we need on that to determine if it's valid or not.
-If the value is invalid, you can use this cool `buildViolation` thing to set the error.
+The validation system will pass us the `$value` that we're validation and then we can do whatever business logic we need  to determine if it's valid or not.
+If the value is invalid, you can use this cool `buildViolation()` thing to set an error.

 ## Using the Validation Constraint